Last Updated on September 21, 2022

 The towns of Locust Hill, Yanceyville, and the border town of Milton are a few of the highlights of this route.
 When you head back south, Semora, Hightowers, and Prospect Hill are also along the way.
-And eventually, you’ll reach Hillsborough and Durham.
+And eventually, you’ll reach the historic town of Hillsborough and Durham.

 Note: There’s an unofficial addition that I’ll endorse and that is NC 751 that runs from US 70 through Duke Forest in Durham.
 Drive through it and at the roundabout, you can continue straight onto the tree-line Academy Rd or take a right to Erwin Rd toward Chapel Hill.

 - Drive time: 35 minutes